 • Travel Resources – Important health, safety and logistical updates will be available before, during, and after your international trip.
 Other resources include the Smart Traveler Enrollment Program (STEP) and country-specific information through the U.S. Department of State.
 Please see the EdAbroad Health & Safety webpage.

-Countries with Travel Warnings: International Travel Warning Policy
+Countries with Travel Advisories: International Travel Warning Policy

 For questions about the Non-credit International Experience and developing a travel safety plan, please contact Ryan Larsen, Director, Education Abroad or Paul Mueller, Risk Manager.